 We arrived in Eger, at the main cathedral, just before the daily organ concert.
 So we got to enjoy a lovely concert on the second largest pipe organ in Hungary.
 The concert was nice, and the church was beautiful!
 It was every bit as grand and ornate as the churches in Italy.

-We enjoyed a mostly traditional Hungarian lunch at a lovely little restaurant suggested by the guidebook.
+We enjoyed a mostly traditional Hungarian lunch at a lovely little restaurant suggested by our Eastern Europe guidebook.
 Bonnie had some goulash and Grant had Ox Tail soup.
 We enjoyed both as much as you can in a non-air conditioned restaurant in 100-degree weather.

 The local wine, Egri Bikavér or “Bull’s Blood,” was delicious, as well as our other dishes, Wild Boar Stew and Parmesan Crusted Chicken with Caesar Salad.
 Though the Caesar Dressing is definitely not the same as in the States… too much like mayonnaise.